anupamahalder/react-learning/React_Details.md

 The expression can be a React variable, or property, or any other valid JavaScript expression.
 JSX will execute the expression and return the result.

     <h1>This is JSX Expression {5 + 5}</h1>

+## Template Literals
+To concat two properties of an object we use template literals where we put our entire text inside backtick and all these we put inside curly braces.
+To make the value dynamic we use $ then curly braces and the property of object of any variable.

+    const myData = {
+        name: "Anupama",
+        roll: 6
+    }
+    return (
+        <h1>{`My name is ${myData.name} and my roll number is ${myData.roll}`}</h1>
+    );